jishnuk25/falcon_app/README.md

     aws-vault exec devops_01

     Awesome!
 Now we are ready to start working from our machine and creating resources in the cloud!

+    [backend needs to be provided for aws-vault. aws-vault supports several backends to store credentials, example we can set AWS_VAULT_BACKEND="file" to use an encrypted file. for it to be done - export AWS_VAULT_BACKEND="file"]

  2: Creating the environment in Terraform